 Why is this important?

-The results of the trial suggest that compression stockings are unnecessary for most patients undergoing planned operations who receive anti-clotting medicine while in hospital.
+The results of the trial suggest that compression stockings after surgery are unnecessary for most patients undergoing planned operations who receive anti-clotting medicine while in hospital.
 This adds to a growing body of evidence questioning the use of graduated compression stockings for the prevention of VTE in certain clinical situations.